Finaxys/copilot-clean-code-tutorial/README.md

 generate one unit test to
 1. verify that ProductController invokes ProductService to find product by id
-2. assertThat actualResponse status is equal to 200
+2. assert that actualResponse status is equal to 200
-3. assertThat actualResponse body is equal to expectedProduct test method name should be should_invoke_product_service_to_find_product_by_id
+3. assert that actualResponse body is equal to expectedProduct test method name should be should_invoke_product_service_to_find_product_by_id

 use Mockito to mock method ProductService, do not use @Mock or @InjectMock